Why do we have Christmas trees? Here's everything you need to know

 Who first brought a Christmas tree into the home?

-The 16th century preacher, Martin Luther, was recorded as one of the first people to bring a Christmas tree into his home – and one of the first to add lights on the tree, too.
-According to tradition, one night before Christmas, Martin was seen walking through the forest and looked up to see the brightly shining stars glistening through the tree branches.
+The 16th-century preacher, Martin Luther, was recorded as one of the first people to bring a Christmas tree into his home – and one of the first to add lights on the tree, too.

 To recapture this scene for his family, he placed a tree in his living room and wired its branches with beautiful lights.

-christmas tree in traditional living room
+fake christmas tree in a living room

-Shop the full look at Habitat Habitat
+Shop the full look at Habitat Jon Day

 When did the Christmas tree first come to England?